35+ YEARS OF ART EDUCATION

 Washington Studio School (WSS), founded in 1985 through the efforts of Lee Newman and Joey Kossow, is a community of artists and students dedicated to the standards of a perceptual fine arts tradition and its relevance to the present.
-WSS faculty members are all practicing artists with strong academic credentials.
+WSS faculty members are all practicing artists.
 They share the philosophy that through learning to observe life, to translate the visual through a comprehensive understanding of drawing, painting and sculpture skills, gives the artist a thorough foundation.
 Concepts, techniques, visual language, and art history are reinforced in every course and are enhanced by the unique mentoring of the instructor.
 Pictorial examples, in-class demonstrations, and group critiques are employed to advance a student’s understanding of the components of visual elements, ideas, and composition.

 WSS offers three 10-week terms per year and a condensed program of intensive workshops and short-classes during the summer months.

 The heritage of WSS is set in the years around World War II when a group of individuals met in the attic of the Phillips Collection for lively discussion and debate about the rapidly evolving directions of art.
 Led by Law Watkins Sr, the group began taking on students and conducting studio classes in the “Studio House” located behind the museum.
 In time, the museum needed the Studio House space for the museum, and the group moved on to American University (AU) to develop the AU art department.
 In the early 1980s, sensing a loss of a unique visual arts education in the DC area, former AU faculty members and students along with other artists, founded WSS as a nonprofit institution in 1985.